Nikkei225Futures/deribitOPviewerOnCLI/README.md

 This program using Json in java.
 notice: getBoard function is very slow, because of the api limitation.
 sometimes it takes 40 seconds or more.
-this program runs on only windows.
+this program runs on only windows(using cmd).

 -------------------------license of JSON-------------------------------